Contact Us

 • How much does it cost to pave a driveway in Milton?

-Driveway cost depends on size, the condition of the existing base, drainage needs, and slope.
-Milton has a lot of sloped properties and older driveways that need more prep work than a flat suburban lot — we factor that in honestly.
-Estimates are free, with no hidden fees.
+Driveway paving costs in Milton depend on size, condition of the existing base, drainage needs, and slope.
+Milton has a lot of sloped driveways and older properties that need more prep work than a flat lot would.
+Every estimate is free and based on the actual job, with no hidden fees.

 • Can you pave a sloped or hilly driveway in Milton?

 Yes.
-Sloped driveways are common here, especially around Milton Hill, the Blue Hills side, and parts of East Milton.
-They need proper grading for drainage and a thicker compacted base.
-We have done plenty and plan each one to handle the grade.
+Sloped driveways are common in Milton, especially around Milton Hill, the Blue Hills side of town, and the East Milton area.
+Sloped jobs need proper grading for drainage and a thicker compacted base so the asphalt does not slip or shift.
+We have done plenty of them and plan each one accordingly.

 • What if you hit ledge or bedrock while excavating?